dmangame/dmangame/README.md

 should interact with its units and issue commands.
 Whenever a unit is spawned by a building, its AI is notified via the
 \_unit\_spawned(unit) call.
 Whenever a unit dies, the AI is notified via a \_unit\_died(unit) call.

+NOTE: During unit_spawned and unit_died, the unit will not have proper visibility and should not really interact with the game world - just with the AI internal bookkeeping.

 You can interact with your units via the properties defined in ai.AI (ai/base.py).
 For example, you can have all your